Leica SL vs Sony A7R III

-The Leica SL (Typ 601) and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in October 2015 and October 2017.
+The Leica SL (Typ 601) and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in October 2015 and October 2017.
 Both the SL and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Leica SL and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (20 percent) than the Leica SL.
 Moreover, the A7R III is markedly lighter (23 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.